 Sandtray Therapy uses hundreds of different miniatures including mythical symbols, people, shells, buildings, religious figures, animals, fairy-tale figures gems and stones, etc. Clients may use these figures, to create a scene on a tray.

 Creativity in the sand tray isn’t necessary.
 There is no right or wrong way to build a world in the sand.
-Often, less thought put into a tray, the more insightful the it will be.
+Often, the less thought put into a tray, the more insightful the it will be.

 Through discussion and reflective observation with a trained therapist the creator can change or even just recognize obstacles preventing them from moving forward.